gardener/gardener/docs/extensions/provider-local.md

 #### `Infrastructure`

 This controller generates a `NetworkPolicy` which allows the control plane pods (like `kube-apiserver`) to communicate with the worker machine pods (see [`Worker` section](#worker))).

-In addition, it creates a `Service` named `vpn-shoot` which is only used in case the gardenlet's `ReversedVPN` feature gate is disabled.
-This `Service` enables the `vpn-seed` containers in the `kube-apiserver` pods in the seed cluster to communicate with the `vpn-shoot` pod running in the shoot cluster.

 #### `Network`